johnfairh/steamworks-swift/README.md

   I think this is a better starting point than doing a complete OO analysis to carve out function.
 Can go to build `SteamworksPatterns` or something if worthwhile.
 Name etc. changes planned though at least:
-   * Use Swift properties for 0-arg getters
+   * _Don't_ use Swift properties for 0-arg getters: diverges too far from Steamworks naming
    * Drop the intermittent Hungarian notation (argh the 1990s are calling)
    * Use Swift closures for callbacks as well as async-await sugar
    * Map unions onto enums with associated values